gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 human being.
 It was no wonder she wept when she took it off.

 Oro did not weep when she hung it round his neck.
 Some do, but not him.
-He stood straight and proud like always, but the look on his face...
-The spell that keeps the emirs of Coriandel honest was forged in the time of the Pilots.
+He stood straight and proud like always, but the look on his face…  The spell that keeps the emirs of Coriandel honest was forged in the time of the Pilots.
 They were not people, and even the dregs of their magic is hard for mere people to bear.